 Honest limitations

 Nine verified exercises is not a benchmark.
-The Verus vericoding research papers operate on hundreds to thousands of tasks; nine lets us observe failure modes, not measure success rates.
+The Verus vericoding research papers operate on hundreds to thousands of tasks.

 The composition exercises do not import the verified primitives as crate dependencies.
-Each existing exercise compiles as its own Verus crate via verus <file>.rs --crate-type=lib; there is no Cargo.toml, no workspace, no dependency arrows between exercises.
-All three composition exercises port the primitives, re-implementing them as sibling modules inside their own crate.
-From a verification standpoint the proofs are real; from a “reuse the verified artifacts” standpoint we did not reuse them as artifacts, we copied their source.
-Restructuring the existing exercises as importable Verus crates is in BACKLOG.md.
+Each existing exercise compiles as its own Verus crate; there is no Cargo.toml, no workspace, no dependency arrows.
+All three composition exercises port the primitives as sibling modules.
+From a verification standpoint the proofs are real; from a “reuse the verified artifacts” standpoint we copied source.
+Restructuring as importable Verus crates is in BACKLOG.md.

 The composition exercises do not use ft_midpoint.
 All three pick marzullo (intervals) over ft_midpoint (scalar readings).
-One choice; we made it for tractability.
-The verified ft_midpoint sits unused in the composition track.
+The verified ft_midpoint sits unused.

 And the three composition exercises are not “a small system.”
 They are three verified end-to-end functions, each building on the last.
-A system would have multiple flows, a configuration surface, integration points beyond a single composition call, probably real I/O. What we have is a chain of three functions whose postconditions depend on two other functions’ postconditions via a projection lemma and, in the third exercise, an inclusion-exclusion lemma.
-That is composition reasoning, demonstrated; it is not a system, claimed.
+A system would have multiple flows, a configuration surface, real I/O. What we have is composition reasoning, demonstrated; not a system, claimed.